 Use containers for creating a formal design scheme along your steps; a symmetrical arrangement will give tired garden steps an instant 'lift'.
 Lining steps will also draw the eye up the garden, which in turn can make a small garden feel larger.

 Another great way with containers is clustering them outside your patio doors or windows.
 This means you can enjoy them from inside as well as out and it will help to blend your indoor/outdoor spaces.
 Plus, even if the garden isn't lush with planting beyond the doors or windows, it will look it from indoors.
 Use a garden bench to add multiple levels and mix and match garden pots of different sizes and shapes.

 Another easy weekend job that makes a massive difference to any garden.
 Trimming your hedges and overgrown trees and bushes will instantly make your outdoor space look neater.
-You will need the best tools for the job – check out our buyer's guide to the best hedge trimmers and best secateurs.
+You will need the best hedge trimmer and other tools for the job of course.

 27. Mulch containers and borders

 Mulching may seem like an unexciting task, but it's really great for keeping your garden in top condition and it can make borders look really smart really quickly.
 Mulching helps lock in moisture around the plants' roots and protects them from pests, so if there's a heatwave, your garden is much less likely to wilt and should need less watering, too.
 Bonus.
 Use wood chips, bark, or old leaves for your mulch.

 - You can use homemade compost too.

 28. Create a focal point

 Larger gardens really come into their own with a focal point or special feature, for example a pergola.
 Pergolas, arches and arbours are very easy to build yourself because they usually come in kit form.
 And once you've built your pergola/arch/arbour, cover it with climbing plants and/or hanging baskets to create a shady spot for reading or picnics – or just to frame a view.

 - Find out how to build a pergola in our step by step guide.